 Blog

-Your mortgage payments stay constant with a fixed-rate regardless of fluctuations in the Bank of England base rate or your lender’s standard variable rate (SVR).
-They protect borrowers from sudden, large hikes in mortgage payments if interest rates increase.
+Many people choose to get a fixed rate product because your mortgage payments stay at the same interest rate.
+This is regardless of fluctuations in the Bank of England base rate or your lender’s standard variable rate (SVR).
+This makes it easier to budget and plan around your monthly mortgage payments, as you are protected from sudden, large hikes in mortgage payments if interest rates increase.
+In the long run this could end up saving you thousands of pounds in interest costs.

 Deciding how long to fix for

-Typically fixed-rate mortgages last two, three, five or 10 years.
-However, some lenders do offer longer fixed-rate mortgage terms.
+Typically fixed mortgage rates last two, three, five or ten years.
+However, some lenders do offer longer fixed rate mortgage terms.
 Fixing for ten years could largely benefit those with at least 40% equity in their existing property.

 Those in this position could expect a lower fixed interest rate.
 This offers security if rates fluctuate, which looks to be likely in the next couple of years.